aragon/hack/docs/tutorial.md

 Apps usually want to listen to events using Web3 and build an application state from those events.
 This concept is also known as *event sourcing*.

-aragon.js was built with event sourcing in mind.
+aragonAPI was built with event sourcing in mind.
 To build state continually without having the app loaded indefinitely, though, we need to run a background script.

 Thankfully the [Aragon client](client.md) will run background scripts specified in the manifest files of our app (more on manifest files later).